That is a long title.

 So we all (me, dude, 2 frenchies) went to Vons in the middle of the night and the dude bought me some Pepto and Aspirin (we were troubleshooting) and I chewed on an Aspirin and chased it down with some water.
 Btw, aspirin tastes like what BO would taste like if it had a taste.
 It’s nasty.

 This makes no sense.
 Back story: One of my ribs popped out about 5 years ago and it hasn’t been the same since.
-I haven’t gotten it medically diagnosed but I have noticed something after all these years: my rib tends to pop out when I eat crap.
+I haven’t gotten it medically diagnosed but I have noticed something after all these years: my rib tends to pop out when I eat crap (update!
+I went to the doc and I have Costochondritis, which is an inflammation so the food thing totally makes sense since we all know certain foods can cause inflammation).
 And while black, brown, minimally processed rice–which is what I’ve been eating–is NOT crap (it’s actually very nutritious, full of fiber and minerals.. guess what I’m eating tonight), it’s kind of a slippery slope towards crappy food, ie. donuts, haagen dazs, etc. For me, that is.

 Look, full disclaimer, I have nothing against these foods I call crap.
 I gotta call them that so I stay away from them–mostly.
 I think once in a while is totally fine if you’re eating a healthy and balanced diet.
 If you’re able to abstain 100%, that is freaking awesome for you but I cannot.
 One turns into many for me so I have to categorize them as “crap” in my mind, this way when I do eat them I understand I am not eating something nutritious, I’m just having a moment.
 It’s like there’s a spoiled sugar crazy child in me that I have to keep parenting.
 Or maybe you tend to eat these foods and maybe you’re a little bothered I’m calling them crap but I’m not talking homemade donuts, ice cream, and pizza made from whole fresh quality ingredients, I’m talking donuts at 12am from the 24 hr donut place down the street, store bought ice cream that was made how many months ago and is loaded with preservatives, pizza from a chain that makes it’s dough in a factory and then ships that to the storefronts for retail..
 C’mon you gotta admit that does not sound healthy or nutritious or anything of that sort, at all.
 It sounds like crap.
 But that’s me.
 Seriously, please don’t be bothered.. wait..
 Come back!